skip to content

 We experience anxiety in different ways:

-Fear, nervousness, not being able to concentrate/feeling distracted, feeling overwhelmed
+Psychologically - Fear, nervousness, not being able to concentrate/feeling distracted, feeling overwhelmed

-Breathing fast, trembling, dry mouth, heart racing, and stomach churning
+Physiologically - Breathing fast, trembling, dry mouth, heart racing, and stomach churning

-Frightening and negative thoughts e.g. I’m going to fail/ make a fool of myself/lose control
+Cognitively - Fearful and negative thoughts e.g. I’m going to fail/ make a fool of myself/lose control

-It is not unusual to feel anxious when in a stressful situation, and it can be useful to know that anxiety can serve a protective as well as a motivational function.
-Anxiety alerts us to situations that might be harmful or difficult in some way.
-It can also prepare us to face that difficulty or challenge – stimulating our physiological systems to be alert and ready to face whatever the perceived threat or difficulty.
+It is not unusual to feel anxious when in a stressful situation: anxiety can serve a protective as well as a motivational function by alerting us to situations that might be harmful or difficult in some way.
+It can also prepare us to face a difficulty or challenge – activating our physiological systems to be ready to face the perceived threat or difficulty.

-- Low mood, agitation and irritability (these can also be symptoms of depression).
+• Low mood, agitation and irritability

 How you can help yourself